Brake the Habit—Fifteen Hour Race March 26–27, 2021 Holliday Lake State Park, Virginia

 MIDNIGHT: Race start!

 3 pm Saturday: Race finish, all teams off course

 Using a map and compass, teams will bike, trek, navigate and paddle their way through a course that will take them all over the state forest, state park and maybe even outside the forest.
 This race is designed for more experienced racers, who are used to longer events and more challenging navigation and strategy.
 If you are a racer who is looking to step it up a notch and try a longer race—longer than 12 hours—this is the race for you!

 With a midnight start, teams will be challenged with staying awake and ready to race on Friday night.
 Almost half the race will be in the dark!
 By Saturday afternoon, you will be ready for a nap before heading home for the rest of the weekend.
 We think midnight starts are a fun twist on races and have done a few ourselves over the years.
 It was only a matter of time before we made it happen. :-)

-This race will be a USARA Regional Qualifier for the 2020 National Championship in September 2020.
-An additional $8 race day fee (or proof of USARA membership) is required by USARA, and can be paid on race day or at registration.
+This race will be sanctioned by USARA (Unites States Adventure Racing Association), so an additional $8 race day fee (or proof of USARA membership) is required by USARA, and can be paid on race day or at registration.

 Navigation: Full-on map and compass navigation for the entire race

 Foot: Trekking/trail running/extensive off trail travel from checkpoint to checkpoint (Distances TBA)